willeng37/news-emotion-analysis/backend/README.md

-# nodejs-corona-backend
+# nodejs-newsemote-backend

-Backend for corona-corrector Chrome extension.
+Backend for news-emotion-analysis Chrome extension.
 Running on a separate Node.js applet.

 To run: